 D. Executive Sessions.
 Executive sessions may be called by the Presiding Officer, by the request of three members of Council, by the City Manager, or by the City Attorney.
+14

 - 1. Executive Sessions may be called for any purpose authorized by ORS 192.660, including but not limited to the following reasons: - a.
 Consider employment of a public officer, employee, or agent pursuant to regularized procedures for hiring adopted by the public body in meetings open to the public in which there has been opportunity for public comment.
 (ORS 192.660(2)(a)). - b.
 Consider discipline of a public officer, employee, or agent.
-(ORS 192.
-660(2)(b)).

-- c.
+(ORS 192.660(2)(b)). - c.
 Conduct deliberations with persons designated by the governing body to carry on labor negotiations.
 (ORS 192.660(2)(d)).Conduct deliberations with persons designated to negotiate real estate transactions (ORS 192.660(2)(e). - d.
 Consider information or records exempt by law from public inspection.
 (ORS 192.660(2)(f)). - e.
 Consult with legal counsel concerning litigation or litigation likely to be filed.
 (ORS 192.660(2)(h)). - f.
 Review and evaluate the employment-related performance of the chief executive officer pursuant to standards, criteria, and policy directives adopted by the governing body.
 (ORS 192.660(2)(i)). - 2.
 Only members of Council, the City Manager, and persons specifically invited by the City Manager or the Council are allowed to attend executive sessions. - 3.
-Representatives of recognized news media may attend executive sessions, other than those sessions during which the Council conducts deliberations with persons designated to carry on labor negotiations, or where the matter involves litigation and the news media is a party to the litigation. - 4.
+Representatives of recognized news media may attend executive sessions, other than those sessions during which the Council conducts deliberations with persons designated to carry on labor negotiations, or where the matter involves litigation and the news media is a party to the litigation.
+Members of the media are not to report on the issues discussed in executive session. - 4.
 No final decision can be made in executive session.
 All final decisions must be made in open session at a regular meeting.

 E. Work Sessions.
-Work sessions are permitted to present information to the Council so that the Council is prepared for regular or special meetings.
+Work sessions are permitted to present information to the Council so that the Council is prepared for regular or special meetings.15